 Terms & Conditions

-In these terms and conditions “we”, “our” or “us” mean Gresham Legal, a limited company registered in England and Wales with registered number 09595858 whose registered office is at Central Court, 25 Southampton Buildings, London, WC2A 1AL, and references to “individuals” are to directors or to consultants or employees of Gresham Legal.
+In these terms and conditions “we”, “our” or “us” mean Gresham Legal, a limited company registered in England and Wales with registered number 09595858 whose registered office is at 9 Old Square, Lincoln’s Inn, London WC2A 3SR, and references to “individuals” are to directors or to consultants or employees of Gresham Legal.

 These terms and conditions will apply to any services which Gresham Legal provides to you and will usually be supplemented by one or more letters dealing amongst other things with the specific services to be provided and the fees payable.